TengHuo/DataScienceSummary/Big_Data/8data_stream.md

 ### Problem

-Data stream consists of many elements chosen from a set of size N. Maintain a count of the number of distinct elements seen so far
+Data stream consists of many elements chosen from a set of size N. Maintain a count of the number of **distinct elements seen so far**.

 ![](./images/Flajolet-Martin_example.png)